 Can't I do it myself?

-You can definiately attempt starting dreadlocks yourself or with a friend's help.
-In fact, we encourage our clients to work on their own hair in between maintenances and after we “dreaducate” them on the healthiest ways to do so.
+You can definitely attempt starting dreadlocks yourself or with a friend's help.
+In fact, we encourage our clients to work on their own hair in between maintenances after we “dreaducate” them on the healthiest and safest ways to do so.
 However, sometimes people often find that working on their own hair is harder than they initially thought or the results they achieved fell short of their expectations.
 Rebel Rebel Salon holds high standards customizing each client’s experience to them individually when they sit down with us for some lock love.
-We have clients that hesitated at first to even step foot into a salon, because they wanted their locks to free form but have run into some problems along the way.
+We have clients that hesitated at first to even step foot into a salon, because they wanted their locks to free form but have run into some issues along the way or are just plain tired of doing all the work themselves.
 We have clients that love their little imperfections in their dreadlocks and only want specific things worked on and others left alone.
 We have clients that want their locks as neat and tidy as possible.
 And we have clients that just don’t have as much time to dedicate to their locks as they would like and just need a bit of extra help.
 No matter your desires and needs, we will work with you to achieve the results that YOU want in the safest and healthiest way possible.

 We have an extensive amount of education and knowledge about hair, dreadlocks, the health of the scalp and design.
 We are equipped with the tools and experience needed when working with all hair types to achieve each client’s personal desired look.
 We don’t create “cookie cutter” dreadlocks.
 Our client’s locks are as individualistic as their fingerprints.
 We have seen countless dreadheads that have started their locks elsewhere that are unhappy for one reason or another.
 We don’t judge!
-We incorporate our skills and knowledge to turn that frown upside down by creating the dreads of your dreams.
+We incorporate our skills and knowledge to assist you in your journey however you need.
 For those just starting out, we can guarantee that your locks are going to grow into the most majestic beauties possible from day one.
 Ultimately it is your choice on how, where, and with whom you start your dreadlocks.
 Just know that we are here for you if you choose to trust us with your hair.

 Click Here to hear another opinion on this matter from LazyDreads.